duff2013/ulptool/README.md

 }
 ```

-Create a new tab named <b>ulp.s</b>, take notice that the extension is a lower case 's'.
-Copy the code below into that ulp assembly file tab.
+Create a new tab named <b>ulp.s</b>, take notice that the extension is a lower case **s**.
+Copy the code below into the ulp assembly file you just created.
 ```
 /* Define variables, which go into .bss section (zero-initialized data) */
     .bss